How to add a shareholder to a limited company in EstoniaWhatsApp

 All other aspects of the process remain the same so you will still need to book and pay for a notary, but at least you don’t have to fly to Estonia or get an attorney involved.

-2. Managing your own shareholder list
+2. Managing your shareholder list

 3. Using NASDAQ CSD

 Your company can register its shares with Nasdaq CSD, as an alternative to the Estonian Business Register managing your shareholder list.
+The monthly fee for the maintenance of shares worth up to 80,000 euros in nominal value would be 10 euros plus VAT per calendar quarter.
+There are also some minor registration fees when switching to CSD service.

 Nasdaq CSD is the regional central securities depository (CSD) with a business presence in Estonia, Iceland, Latvia and Lithuania.
 They manage the shareholder lists of listed stock companies and other companies wishing to use their services.